anindameister/cps2Project/dialogues/readme.md

     - Bypass the flaws through SparQl

 - So, it is clear that OPC UA produces huge connected graphs
+- We'll move to the next point **Research Questions**
 - So, naturally the question arrises to test the capability of OPC UA query system to find out if it is capable to query such huge connected graphs.
 - There are flaws in the OPC UA query system.
 - The concepts used in the OPC UA query system, can those be replaced by OWL?
 How can OWL be integrated into the automation standard of OPC UA?
 - Now, if we have to replace the OPC UA query system, altogether, what would be our best option out of the following?
-- We have to take care of the fact that the chosen query language
+- We have to take care of the fact that it may come as a requirement to transform OPC UA queries to the chosen query language.

-- Now, how did the author come to the conclusion of using SparQl?
-That was indeed the research question to choose the right query language out of Cypher, Gremlin, GraphQl and SparQl..

-How can smart services be integrated into the future organisational architecture?
+- The next question could be, How can smart services be integrated into the future organisational architecture?

-How can Owl be integrated into the automation standard OPC UA

-OPC UA query system capable to query such large connected graph